-Students will produce the school's annual yearbook by taking photographs, designing layouts and organizing all of the book's components for printing and production.
+Recommendations: Academic Writing and Photography Students will produce the school's annual yearbook by taking photographs, designing layouts and organizing all the book's components for printing and production.
 Students will learn responsibility and punctuality in completing assigned tasks and projects under publication deadlines.
 Students will work together as a group to complete a collective project through individual contributions.
 Students will need to apply to be approved for this course.

-Grades 11-120.4 credit
+0.4 credit